-Lord Coninsby: 1559-1626 Sleepeth here in peace: an honorable man, a valiant soldier.
-He served his country well.

-I plant these shrubs upon your grave, dear wife.
-That something on this spot may boast of life.
-Shrubs must wither and all earth must rot; Shrubs may revive: but you, thank heaven, will not.

-Here lies Newberry Will, His life was finished 'cause he took ill, But none'll miss him, he should've been wiser, 'tis his own fault, for bein' such a miser

-Here lies the body of Mary Ann Lowder, She burst while drinking a seidlitz powder, Called from this world to her heavenly rest, She should have waited till it effervesced.
+loro conínsby: 1559-1626 sleepeth bere in peace: an bonorable man, a valiant solvier. be serveo his country well i plant these shrubs upon your grave, bear wife. that something on this spot may boast of life. shrubs must wither and all earth must rot; shrubs may revive: But you, thank heaven, will not here lies newBerry will, his life was finisheo 'cause he took ill, But none'll miss him, he shoulo've Been wiser, 'tis his own fault, for Bein' such a miser here lies the BODY of mary ann lowder, she Burst while Drinking a seidlitz powder, called from this world to her heavenly rest, she should have waited till it effervesced bere i am!

-Here I am!

-Here I lie with my three daughters, Who died drinking Chelt'nam waters.
-If we had stuck to Epsom Salt, We should not sleep in this cold vault.
+here i lie with my three baughters, who bied orinking cheltham waters.
+If we had stack to epsom salt, we should not sleep in this cold vault thorp's corpse he oone ofeo

-Thorp's Corpse

-Six feet beneath
+six feet Beneath

-This funeral wreath
+this funeral wreath

-Is laid upon the shelf
+is laid upon the shelf

-One Jerry Jones,
+one Jerry Jones,

-Who dealt in bones,
+who dealt in Bones,

-and now he's bones himself.
+and now he's Bones himself

-Beneath this stone, a lump of clay, Lies Uncle Peter Daniels, Who, early in the month of May, Took off his winter flannels.
+Beneath this stone, a lump of clay, lies uncle peter paniels, who, early in the month of may, took off his winter flannels oentist Brown stranger! approach this spot with gravity!
+John Brown is filling his last cavity!